helske/seqHMM/README.md

 If you find bugs, please add a new issue here in GitHub.
 You can also contact Satu Helske (firstname.lastname@utu.fi) or Jouni Helske (firstname.lastname@jyu.fi).
 We would be happy to hear your feedback.

 The package is available on CRAN.
-Istall it via
+Install it via

 ```R
 install.packages("seqHMM")